honza/honza.github.com/content/comparing-editions-of-the-institutes.md

 > that our ability clearly to see earthly objects is weak and feeble when it comes
 > to gazing at the sun.
 This is how it is when we try to estimate our spiritual
 > strengths.
 As long as we do not look beyond earth’s horizons, we are perfectly
 > content with our own righteousness, wisdom and power.
 We flatter and
 > congratulate ourselves, and are not far from thinking we are demigods!

+## Conclusion {#conclusion}

+In conclusion, let me quote J.I.
+Packer on the subject of English translations of Calvin's _Institutes_:

+> No English translation fully matches Calvin's Latin; that of the Elizabethan,
+> Thomas Norton, perhaps gets closest; Beveridge gives us Calvin's feistiness but
+> not always his precision; Battles gives us the precision but not always the
+> punchiness, and fleetness of foot; Allen is smooth and clear, but low-key.

+David W. Hall and Peter A. Lillback, eds. _A Theological Guide to Calvin’s Institutes: Essays and Analysis.
+The Calvin 500 Series._ (Phillipsburg, N.J: P&R Pub, 2008), x